i-am-ayesha/InventoryManagementSystem/README.md

-# 📦 Inventory Management System
+ni# 📦 Inventory Management System
 A robust Inventory Management System built with PHP (CodeIgniter), designed to streamline inventory, sales, and customer management for businesses.

 ## 🚀 Key Features